abasu9/CoT-RAG-Explainable-Reasoning-Search/README.md

 ---

 **How it works**

-Index: Build a TF-IDF vector space from files in docs/.
+1.Index: Build a TF-IDF vector space from files in docs/.

-Retrieve: For a query, get top-k passages (cosine similarity).
+2.Retrieve: For a query, get top-k passages (cosine similarity).

-CoT Sampling: Generate n_samples independent chain-of-thought answers.
+3.CoT Sampling: Generate n_samples independent chain-of-thought answers.

-Self-Consistency: Vote on the final answer; aggregate citations from retrieved docs.
+4.Self-Consistency: Vote on the final answer; aggregate citations from retrieved docs.

-Explain: Show all traces (with sources and scores).
+5.Explain: Show all traces (with sources and scores).
 Save JSONL under results/.

 **Project Structure**